GluuFederation/docs-ce-prod/docs/source/operation/faq.md

 ## Adding admin users

 Please follow these steps to restore your Gluu admin account (you will probably need to substitute actual port, bind names and hostnames with ones used by your installation):

-1) Login into Gluu's chroot environment with the command below:
+1) Log in to Gluu's chroot environment with the command below:

 ```
 # service gluu-server login